thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 To check the status of the installation, use `kubectl -n demo get pods`, the akhq pod should be in Running state.

-### Install Apisix in decoupled mode with self-signed certificate
+### Install Apisix in de-coupled mode with self-signed certificate

 Apache Apisix is deployed to the cluster with controller and data plane as deployment, there is another option to deploy as daemonset.
 With Apisix we can install the cert manager to generate self-signed certificate so the we can create routes for Apisix dashboard.
 Apicurio UI and backend app which could be accessed with SSL certificate.